Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Blueprint prides itself on the quality of its practice tests, both in terms of question content and testing interface.
 And they should.
 Their practice tests, which come from Next Step originally, are a dead ringer for the real thing and come as close to official MCAT tests as you can get (apart from the AAMC materials).
 The testing software is a mirror of the real MCAT, with its highlighting and strike-through functionality, and that funky 1990’s-esque design.
 Putting them side-by-side, it is really hard to decipher between them.

-More important than interface, the quality of the practice test questions is top notch.
-Blueprint does an excellent job replicating real MCAT questions in terms of question length and difficulty, and content.
+More importantly than interface, the quality of the practice test questions is top notch.
+Blueprint does an excellent job replicating real MCAT questions in terms of question length, difficulty, and content.
 With respect to quantity, you will get access to 15 full-length practice exams.
 This is a very respectable figure and bested only by Gold Standard MCAT Prep’s 20 practice tests.

 Short of the AAMC tests, these are about the best I have seen.
 And on the point of AAMC practice tests, 5 of the 15 total practice tests provided by Blueprint belong to AAMC.
 Don’t be disappointed by this offering – this is a very good thing.
 The AAMC tests are as good as they come, straight from the makers of the MCAT.
 Between the 5 AAMC practice tests and 10 high-quality practice exams from Blueprint, you should have ample opportunity to test under exam-like conditions and hone your skills.